This Azure article will discuss the easiest approach to creating a Function App in Azure using Azure Portal.

 Now you can see the new Azure function app is created Successfully.

-So we have created our Azure Function App, Now we need to create the Functions.
-So click on the Functions link from the left navigation and click on the + Add button to create the Functions.
+So, we have created our Azure Function App.
+Now, we need to create the Functions.
+So click on the Functions link from the left navigation and click the + Add button to create the Functions.

 The next is to select the HTTP trigger on the New Function window.

-On the New Function Window, you can keep the default name as it is or you can provide a new name and then Choose the Authorization level as Function.
+On the New Function Window, you can keep the default name, provide a new name, and then Choose the Authorization level as Function.
 Finally, click on the Create Function to create the function.

 Now, you can see the Function created successfully.